Thomas Nagel: Nagel's Rawlsian approach

-Political philosophy

-The extent to which one can lead a good life as an individual while respecting the demands of others leads inevitably to political philosophy.
-In the Locke lectures published as the book Equality and Partiality, Nagel exposes John Rawls's theory of justice to detailed scrutiny.
-Once again, Nagel places such weight on the objective point of view and its requirements that he finds Rawls's view of liberal equality not demanding enough.
-Rawls's aim to redress, not remove, the inequalities that arise from class and talent seems to Nagel to lead to a view that does not sufficiently respect the needs of others.
-He recommends a gradual move to much more demanding conceptions of equality, motivated by the special nature of political responsibility.
-Normally, people draw a distinction between what people do and what people fail to bring about, but this thesis, true of individuals, does not apply to the state, which is a collective agent.
-A Rawlsian state permits intolerable inequalities and people need to develop a more ambitious view of equality to do justice to the demands of the objective recognition of the reasons of others.
-For Nagel, honoring the objective point of view demands nothing less.

 Atheism

 In Mind and Cosmos, Nagel writes that he is an atheist: "I lack the sensus divinitatis that enablesindeed compelsso many people to see in the world the expression of divine purpose as naturally as they see in a smiling face the expression of human feeling."
 In The Last Word, he wrote, "I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers.
 It isn't just that I don't believe in God and, naturally, hope that I'm right in my belief.
 It’s that I hope there is no God!
 I don’t want there to be a God; I don’t want the universe to be like that."

 Experience itself as a good

 Nagel has said, "There are elements which, if added to one's experience, make life better; there are other elements which if added to one's experience, make life worse.
 But what remains when these are set aside is not merely neutral: it is emphatically positive. ...
 The additional positive weight is supplied by experience itself, rather than by any of its consequences."